jgpreetham/basic-core-spring/README.md

 * After running the test case, check the console output to understand the flow
 * Comment non related bean definitions(refer testCaseName in spring.xml)
 * Uncomment required bean definitions(refer testCaseName in spring.xml)

-* This project needs to be refactored to use best practices which will be done later.
-As of now this code should be used only for understanding purposes.
+*Note: This project needs to be refactored to use best practices which will be done later.
+As of now this code should be used only for understanding purposes.*